pf4j/pf4j-web/README.md

 ```

 ### Plugin's home
-Is possible to define a custom folder for the plugin's home.
-So, in this cases it's necessary to a context-param in your web.xml with param name "*pf4j.pluginsDir*".
+It's possible to define a custom folder for the plugin's home.
+So, in this case it's necessary to add a context-param in your web.xml with param name "*pf4j.pluginsDir*".

 ```xml